Mingrui-Yu/shopee-product-matching/README.md

-## 文件说明

-所有代码架构面向对象，要注意跑之前GlobalParam的设置和对应类文件中batch_size、生成embedding等设置！

-main.py主文件，将其中对应部分取消注释即可运行程序

-matching_PCA.py为PCA类、函数

-matching_SIFT.py为简化SIFT类、函数

-matching_SIFT_opencv.py为SIFT类、函数（要跑很久）

-matching_BERT.py为BERT类、函数

-matching_NN.py为EfficientNet类、函数

-count.py为词频类、函数

-tf_idf.py为tf_idf类、函数

-utils为常用函数

-train_on_trainset.py为在训练数据集上训练的文件

-- What are contained in this file:
+## What are contained in this file:

 shopee-product-matching
 ├── count.py: functions to get Text Predictions using words frequency